Constraining the SMEFT Extended with Sterile Neutrinos at FCC-ee: Displaced Vertex Constraints at FCC-ee

 In the simulation, we further require $N_2$ (and $\bar{N}_2$ in the Dirac HNL scenario) to decay via the operators of interest to a di-electron final state; specifically, $N_2 \to N_1 e^- e^+$ for the four-fermion and effective $Z$ interactions and $N_2 \to \nu e^- e^+$ for the effective $W^\pm$ interactions.
 The total width of $N_2$ and the branching ratios of these channels are calculated using the expressions of App.~\ref{app:decays} and inputted by hand.
-The detector response is once again simulated with \texttt{Delphes3}, using the Innovative Detector for Electron–positron Accelerators (IDEA) FCC-ee detector card~\cite{Antonello:2020tzq}.

 We estimate the DV final state reach in a background-free approach.
 The SM backgrounds are predominantly prompt and, if necessary, can be reduced by using a cut on the electron-track transverse impact parameter, e.g. $|d_0| > 0.6$~mm~\cite{Blondel:2022qqo, Ajmal:2024kwi}.
 In addition, we require $p_T^e > 0.7$~GeV as the minimum momentum necessary to identify an electron at the FCC-ee.
 The kinematic efficiency $\epsilon_{k}$ is found by dividing the number of events surviving the cut by $N_\text{tot}$.
 For the geometric acceptance, we use Eq.~\eqref{eq:prob_decay} with $f(\sqrt{s}, m_{N_1}, m_{N_2}, b) = \delta(b - b')$ and the boost factor of $N_2$ fixed to $b' = \lambda(s, m_{N_1}^2, m_{N_2}^2)/(2m_{N_2}\sqrt{s})$, which gives the probability of $N_2$ decaying inside the detector, $\mathcal{P}_{\text{in}}$.
 The FCC-ee detector is taken as spherical, with the minimum and maximum radii $L_1 = 0.1$~mm and $L_2 = 5$~m, respectively.